 Our report, #TasteBuds: how to cultivate the art market, is based on a two-year research programme involving over 6,000 artists, buyers, dealers and #galleries, and looked at how the arts market could be developed in England.
 It was the first such study to be undertaken in England and has been seminal in providing insight into how to develop the contemporary art buying market.

-The report analyses why current sales of innovative contemporary art in England might be under-developed, identifies far greater potential demand for contemporary art than is generally thought to exist and makes recommendations on how the market can be developed in the future.
+The report analyses why sales of innovative contemporary art in England might have been under-developed, identified far greater potential demand for contemporary art than is generally thought to exist and made recommendations on how the market could be developed in the future.